Understanding Bid Bonds and Performance and Payment Bonds: The Complete Guide for Insurance Agents

 How Can an Insurance Agent Obtain Bid Bonds and Performance/Payment Bonds?

 BondExchange makes obtaining Performance and Payment Bonds easy.
-We have developed programs for emerging contractors that require very limited underwriting for projects up to $1 million in size.
+We have developed programs for emerging contractors that require streamlined underwriting for projects up to $1 million in size.
 We can also help contractors with large, complex projects and even contractors with challenged credit.
-Our access to over 30 leading surety markets ensures we can secure your customer’s bond for nearly every situation.
+Our access to over 30 surety markets ensures we can secure your customer’s bond for nearly every situation.

 Simply login to your account and use our keyword search to find “contract” bonds in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
-Our friendly underwriting staff is available by phone, email or chat from 7:30 AM to 7:00 PM EST to assist you.
+Click the Big Yellow Gain Access button below to set up your login.
+Our underwriting staff is available by phone, email or chat from 7:30 AM to 7:00 PM EST to assist you.